-How Come, is an exhibition by 20 Artists confronting the current prevalent issues of shared phobias.
+How Come, is an exhibition confronting the current prevalent issues of shared phobias.
 Inspired by the song, How Come by Youssou N’dour, the exhibition will respond to common yet undesirable questions and situations that many people find themselves in.
 Questions are simple to ask yet the answers are hard to come by.

 HowCome I am poor, HowCome I am single, HowCome I am sad, HowCome I have no child, HowCome we lost, HowCome they lie.

 How come also is also sends a direct appeal to the future from the time preceding major political and economic shifts that Zimbabweans find themselves in.
 The exhibitions in Bulawayo continues to provide a coherent role that the arts play to the present.
 Like the song, it continues to seek the desire for a ‘liberator’.
 It explores the economic potential of learning to question knowledge systems inspired by historical narratives that contribute to the current political and economic situation where we endeavour to be as a people.
 We continue to be interested in different alignments of knowledge and power that enable contradictions and complications.

 Submissions can be made by any artist practicing in Zimbabwean.
 Submitted artworks may fall into a wide range of genres associated with art and design these include painting, drawing, sculpture, installation, photography, video, performance, design, craft, sound and any new media.
 Submissions must reach the National Gallery in Bulawayo on 25 May 2019.
 The Curator will do studio visits between 25 and 27 to those that would have submitted.
 Entry forms will be emailed